GCSEs Teaching support

 - mapping documents from other awarding bodies

-- scheme of work and one-year planner
+- scheme of work and one- and two-year planners

 - an anthology of unseen texts for Paper 1 and Paper 2, covering fiction and non-fiction